What is DEI?

 Paradigmer: Yep, think of achieving DEI like maintaining a fruitful garden: The diversity is all the amazing varieties of fruits, vegetables, and life in the garden.
 The inclusion is the nutrient-rich soil in which that garden grows.
 And equity is an understanding of the different conditions needed—more sunlight, more shade, less moisture, more fertilizer–for each living thing in that garden to thrive.
 Gardens need continued maintenance.
 That’s the work of DEI.

 Transforming your workplace culture with DEI initiatives requires expertise.
-At Paradigm, we offer everything you need to make a positive impact on your organization’s DEI initiatives or work environment.
+At Paradigm, we offer diversity consulting to make a positive impact on your organization’s DEI initiatives or work environment.
 To learn more about our DEI strategy and how your organization can benefit, contact us online today.

 April 17, 2023